Benedikt Grüger

 Type: Master Thesis

 This thesis explores the dynamical interaction of controllers in grid-following converters.
-Using both a full-order Simulink model and reduced-order models, the system’s response to disturbances—such as voltage fluctuations at the point of common coupling—is analyzed.
+Using both a MatLab/Simulink model and an low-order model, the system’s response to grid voltage fluctuations is analyzed.
 With this, we explore which type of perturbations lead to instability.
 Particular attention is given to the validity of time-scale separation and how different control layers influence one another during transients.
-The existing code base, developed in Matlab and Julia, is extended to support this analysis.
+The existing simulation frameworks, based on Matlab and Julia, are extended to support this analysis.

-The research contributes to a deeper understanding of converter behavior under severe perturbations and informs the development of more accurate and reliable modelling approaches.
+The research contributes to a deeper understanding of converter behavior under perturbations and informs the development of improved modelling approaches.

 The following papers are considered a good starting point: